-Teachers /Domains have a responsibility to publish assessment dates to students well in advance.
-If a student misses a SAC task/SAT or arrives too late to meet the time required to complete the set task, the House Leader must be notified via email as soon as practicable.
-This email should identify the student absent, the SAC/SAT they have missed and confirm that contact home has been made to explain that this student will need a medical certificate for being absent in order for the assessment to be rescheduled and graded.
+Teachers/Domains have a responsibility to publish assessment dates to students well in advance.
+If a student misses a SAC task/SAT or arrives too late to meet the time required to complete the set task, the classroom teacher must complete a Compass chronicle using the template "Reschedule a SAC/SAT".
+Information in the chronicle must explain that this student, unless absent due to a College event, will need a medical certificate or statutory declaration for being absent in order for the assessment to be rescheduled and graded.